 In bed with Lucy and Dolly - Photograms

-Mapping the temporal balance between water and air in the form of unique bubbles - which emerge as a result of dynamic systems that do not follow linear and hierarchal patterns of organizational behavior - Fried charts the fundamental economy of networks in nature.
-In varying chromatic tones, Fried depicts strictly non-biological membranes that evoke a strong resemblance to primordial living cells or biotech test-tube creations, and remind us of just how strong yet corruptible the architecture of life is.
+Mapping the temporal balance between water and air in the form of unique bubbles—which emerge as a result of dynamic systems that do not follow linear and hierarchal patterns of organizational behavior—Fried charts the fundamental economy of fluid networks in nature.
+In varying chromatic tones, Fried depicts strictly non-biological membranes that evoke a strong resemblance to primordial living cells or biotech test-tube creations, and reminds us of just how fragile, yet adoptive the architecture of life is.

-Fried creates large gaseous vesicles in a totally darkened room using infrared goggles, and at the decisive moment, photograms them onto grainless color sheet-film .
-Specifically, using the shadows of objects –even transparent things - to make an image on photosensitive material using only light and the light sensitive material.
-No camera, no Lens.
-What we see in his enlarged c-prints are the latent shadows and spectral aberrations of these transparent forms.
+Fried creates large gaseous vesicles in a totally darkened room using infrared goggles.
+At the decisive moment before they fall, he photograms them onto grainless color sheet-film by triggering a colored point-light source above.
+He captures the shadows of these fleeting objects to make an image on a photosensitive support using only light and the light sensitive material.
+No camera or lens is used.

 C.C.: Would you please explain your reference in the title of the photographic works to Dolly, the first cloned sheep?

 D.F.: With her arrival (Dolly), a media star was born.
-Suddenly everyone knew a barrier was shattered between mankind's practice of altering his environment, and mankind's attempts at re-inventing himself.
-Man has always looked for what separates himself from other species.
-For me, Dolly became the missing link, fulfilling man's need to be supreme.
-On the other hand, Lucy, an ancient hominid, is a woman of more uncertain origin.
-Although we can clearly interpret her physiological nature, the question is still posed, "How intelligent was she really?"
-Well, at least clever enough to eat, sleep and reproduce biologically, which is more than I can say for our predecessors.
-So we find ourselves in bed with our own past and future, trying to orientate ourselves to this "brave new world."
+Suddenly everyone knew a barrier was shattered between mankind’s practice of altering his environment, and mankind‘s attempts at re-inventing himself.
+Humans has always looked for what separates themselves from other species.
+For me, Dolly became the missing link, fulfilling man‘s need to be supreme.
+On the other hand, Lucy, an ancient hominid, is a woman of less certain origin.
+Although we can clearly interpret her physiological nature, the question is still posed: how intelligent was she really?’
+Well, at least clever enough to eat, sleep and reproduce biologically...
+So we find ourselves in bed with our own past and future, trying to orientate ourselves to this brave new world.

 << home << back texts >> English / Deutsch next section >> Rainscapes